finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PortfolioGroupsApi apiInstance = apiFactory.build(PortfolioGroupsApi.class);

         PortfolioGroupsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfolioGroupsApi.class);
         String scope = "scope_example"; // String | The scope of the portfolio group to add a portfolio group to.
         String code = "code_example"; // String | The code of the portfolio group to add a portfolio group to.
 Together with the scope this uniquely identifies the portfolio group.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label from which the sub group will be added to the group.
         ResourceId resourceId = new ResourceId(); // ResourceId | The resource identifier of the portfolio group to add to the portfolio group as a sub group. try {
+            // uncomment the below to set overrides at the request level
+            // PortfolioGroup result = apiInstance.addSubGroupToGroup(scope, code, effectiveAt, resourceId).execute(opts);

             PortfolioGroup result = apiInstance.addSubGroupToGroup(scope, code, effectiveAt, resourceId).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {